carlrobert/carlrobert.github.io/obsidian-tidbits.md

 ## What I appreciate about Obsidian
 ![obsidian-tidbits-funnel-practice-1.png](./Images/obsidian-tidbits-funnel-practice-1.png)
-Notes with multiple names (aliases), two sides and flexible linking are the key features for me.
+- Notes with multiple names (aliases), two sides and flexible linking are the key features for me
+- A single vault keeps all notes.
+You cannot link between vaults, making multiple vaults much less useful

 ## KISS, or less is more 😽
 These are some guiding principles I’ve found useful when deciding how to use Obsidian.